AbdAlrahimZakaria1/Social-media-app-API/README.md

 - Database Migration: SQL Alembic

 # Notes:
-The app is deployed on a free cloud provider, so whn accessing the above url, please wait up to 1 minute for it to load the first time.
+The app is deployed on a free cloud provider, so when accessing the above url, please wait up to 1 minute for it to load the first time.

 Please make sure that you're logged-ing/authorized before using the requests that have "Lock" next to them.